 - Accept the publication of the manuscript after compliance with the reviewers’ recommendations.

 - Consider the publication of the manuscript after minor changes.

 - Consider the publication of the manuscript after major changes.

 - Reject the publication of the manuscript.

-Fast-Track Reviews—Reviewers are requested to complete their reviews within a time frame of 30-60 days.
+Time-Frame —Reviewers are requested to complete their reviews within a time -frame of 60-90 days.
 Reviewers also are free to decline reviews at their discretion.
-For instance, if the current work load and/or other commitments make it impossible for reviewers to complete fair reviews in a short time frame, reviewers should refuse such invitations for review and promptly inform the editor.
+For instance, if the current work-load and/or other commitments make it impossible for reviewers to complete the reviews within the requested time-frame, they can refuse such invitations for review and promptly inform the editor.